LAST UPDATED: May 15, 2024

 Exploring multiple channels early and often is a wise move, as no single channel will give you access to all available vacation rentals and the available inventory is always changing.

-Many snowbird destinations also have property management companies that manage multiple long-term rental accommodations, so it’s a good idea to speak with them as well.
+Many snowbird destinations also have property management companies that manage multiple long-term rental accommodations, so it’s a good idea to contact them as well.

-2) Arrange for your home to be looked after while you are away
+2) Arrange for your winter home to be looked after while you are away

 If you own your own winter home, make sure you have someone reliable to look after it while you are away.
 There are companies that offer this service as well as a number of individuals who have set up home watch businesses.